xcart/xcart-docs/_pages/kb_en/modules/abandoned_cart_reminder/managing_abandoned_carts_and_sending_reminders.md

 *   **Email**: The email address of the abandoned cart owner.
 *   **Products**: Information about the products contained in the abandoned cart (product names, quantities, selected options).
 *   **Subtotal**: Subtotal amount of the abandoned order.
-*   **Coupons**: (_This column is displayed only when Abandoned Cart Reminder is used in conjunction with the Coupons module_) The coupon codes that were generated for the abandoned cart.
+*   **Coupons**: (_This column is displayed only when Abandoned Cart Reminder is used in conjunction with the Coupons addon_) The coupon codes that were generated for the abandoned cart.
 *   **Date**: Since when the cart has been in the abandoned state.
 *   **Notified**: Whether any abandoned cart reminder emails have been sent to the cart owner and how many times (+ the date when a reminder email was last sent for the cart).